 - Describes the level of care to be achieved for any particular criterion.

 - For example, in the above scenario the standard chosen might be 80% (allowing for a number of patients to opt out, or for patients in whom testing is not appropriate - eg, those with terminal illness).
 For other scenarios (eg, number of patients with chest pain reaching hospital within a set time), higher standards may be appropriate.

 When constructing criteria and standards:

 - Make unambiguous statements.

-- Refer to the literature indicating current practice and guidelines, eg National Institute for Health and Clinical Excellence (NICE), Scottish Intercollegiate Guidelines Network (SIGN) and the RCGP guidelines.
+- Refer to the literature indicating current practice and guidelines, eg National Institute for Health and Care Excellence (NICE), Scottish Intercollegiate Guidelines Network (SIGN) and the RCGP guidelines.

 - Choose criteria and standards in line with current practice.

-The choice of standard can be controversial and there are 3 options:
+The choice of standard can be controversial and there are three options:

 - A minimum standard: the lowest acceptable standard of performance.
 Minimum standards are often used to distinguish between acceptable and unacceptable practice.